Last updated: 3rd August, 2018

 Changes to your details or this policy

-If your personal details change, please help us to keep your information up to date by notifying u by email: email@example.com or write to use at: 4th Floor, 29 Broadwater Road, Welwyn Garden City, Herts, AL7 3BQ.
+If your personal details change, please help us to keep your information up to date by notifying us by email: firstname.lastname@example.org or write to us at: 4th Floor, 29 Broadwater Road, Welwyn Garden City, Herts, AL7 3BQ.

 We may revise or update this policy from time to time to reflect changes in our activities or for other purposes.
 If we do so, we will post notice of the change on our website.
 Please revisit this policy each time you consider giving personal information.